Hemesh-Unka/node-authentication/README.md

 - Throw an error if a rule already exists under the role

 # Handover
 - Having issues to mock an http request.
-Would like to mock out a request in the Role to trigger the empty roles error.
-Could carry this out by deleting a roles (key contraints) or mock the request out.
+What I Would like to acheive is a mock request in the Role controller to to return an error.
+I could do this two ways: arry this out by deleting all roles (key contraints) or mock the request out using sinon (harder than it should be).